 Today, Meah Shearim is home to many groups within the Chareidi community.
 There are Kaminetzers, Briskers, Yekkim and Sephardim, but mostly one encounters many sects of Chassidim, the largest being Gur and Belz.

 Ever since its inception, Meah Shearim has created a remarkable infrastructure of social programs and charitable organizations to address the needs of its population.
 These programs include soup kitchens, societies for aiding the sick, non-interest loan societies and an assortment of other services for the needy.

-After years of neglect, the neighborhood has recently undergone extensive renovations, and numerous facilities are slowly being rebuilt.
-Though the buildings have been upgraded, the essence of the community remains intact, steeped in its strong foundations of chessed activity and Torah study.
+After years of neglect, the neighborhood has recently undergone extensive renovations, and numerous facilities are being rebuilt.
+Though the buildings have been upgraded, the essence of the community remains intact, steeped in its strong foundations of chesed activity and Torah study.

-Much of the information is taken from Leah Abramowitz’ 2005 excellent article “The Roots of Meah Shearim.”
+Much of the information is gleaned from Leah Abramowitz’ excellent article “The Roots of Meah Shearim.”